Calibrating Undisciplined Over-Smoothing in Transformer for Weakly Supervised Semantic Segmentation: Method

+Here, we convert each \(\mathbf{M}^{(l)}\) into a class-agnostic object heatmap by taking the maximum along the category dimension, acknowledging that an image may contain multiple classes.
+Next, we define the re-activation weights \(w^{(l)}\) and counterpart weights \(\hat{w}^{(l)}\) as follows:

+The re-activation weights are then used to combine the layer-wise affinity matrices into a single matrix \(\hat{\mathbf{A}}\), which is ultimately applied to the original CAM to produce the re-activated CAM \(\hat{\mathbf{M}}\):

+Finally, the matrix multiplication in Eq.~(\ref{eq:mat_mul}) serves to re-activate each token by incorporating contextual semantics.
+Specifically, each row of \(\hat{\mathbf{A}}\) captures the attention distribution of a single token over all other tokens (including itself), and this distribution is used to adaptively enhance the original CAM.

-\textbf{Generate Reliable Segmentation Labels.} Although CAMs are greatly promoted by the propagation with attention maps, they still suffer from inaccuracy, especially at boundaries of different categories, since the whole network is only supervised by image-level classification labels.
-To enhance pixel-level contextual consistency, some approaches~\cite{zhang2020reliability, li2023transcam, 2022MCTformer} incorporate dense CRF~\cite{krahenbuhl2011efficient} to introduce low-level image features for further refinement.
-In addition, some single-stage networks~\cite{araslanov2020single, 2022AFA} adopt pixel-adaptive convolution~\cite{su2019pixel} as a considerably faster alternative of dense CRF to refine segmentation labels during the training phase.
-We draw the inspiration from~\cite{su2019pixel} to generate piece-wise smooth results as follows:
+\textbf{Generate Reliable Pseudo Labels.} To further enhance pixel-level contextual consistency, existing approaches~\cite{2022MCTformer,li2023transcam} typically adopt dense CRF~\cite{krahenbuhl2011efficient} to incorporate low-level image features.
+Other frameworks~\cite{araslanov2020single, 2022AFA} employ pixel-adaptive convolution~\cite{su2019pixel} as a considerably faster alternative to dense CRF for refining segmentation labels during training.
+Drawing inspiration from the Pixel-Adaptive Refinement module (PAR)~\cite{su2019pixel, 2022AFA}, we generate piecewise-smooth results as follows:

-where pixel $(x,y)$ is sampled from the neighbor set of pixel $(i,j)$, i.e., $\mathcal{N}(i,j)$.
-The function $\kappa(i,j,x,y)$ is a kernel that reflects pairwise potentials between pixel $(i,j)$ and pixel $(x,y)$.
-Inspired by~\cite{2022AFA}, we take image intensities and spatial locations into account and define our pairwise terms as follows:
+where $\mathcal{N}(i,j)$ denotes the neighbor set for pixel $(i,j)$, and $\kappa(i,j,x,y)$ is a kernel capturing pairwise potentials between $(i,j)$ and $(x,y)$.
+In line with~\cite{2022AFA}, we incorporate image intensities and spatial locations to define these pairwise terms:

-where $I(i,j)$ and $L(i,j)$ denote image intensities and spatial locations at pixel $(i,j)$, $\sigma_{I}$ and $\sigma_{L}$ are locally computed standard deviations of intensities and locations, $c_I$ and $c_L$ are constants that control the degree of color similarity and spatial nearness.
-The above formulation is inspired by the observation that adjacent pixels with similar colors are likely to be categorized into the same class.
-The kernel function $\kappa(i,j,x,y)$ is therefore a linear combination of normalized $\kappa_{I}$ and $\kappa_{L}$:
+where $I(i,j)$ and $L(i,j)$ represent the image intensity and spatial location of pixel $(i,j)$, $\sigma_I$ and $\sigma_L$ are locally computed standard deviations, and $c_I$ and $c_L$ control color similarity and spatial proximity.
+Intuitively, neighboring pixels with similar intensities are likely to share the same class label.
+The kernel $\kappa(i,j,x,y)$ is thus formed by combining $\kappa_I$ and $\kappa_L$:

-where $w_I$ and $w_L$ are weight factors that adjust the importance of each term.
-We use multiple dilated $3 \times 3$ convolution kernels to extract neighbors of a given pixel.
-The number of iterations is set to 10 to balance the training efficiency and segmentation accuracy.
+where $w_I$ and $w_L$ are weight factors that adjust the influence of each term.
+We extract neighbors for each pixel using multiple dilated $3 \times 3$ convolution kernels, running for 10 iterations to balance training efficiency and segmentation accuracy.